 Alexander Gorka, PhD

-Dr. Gorka is currently pursuing his JD degree from Fordham University School of Law.
+Dr. Gorka obtained his JD degree from Fordham University School of Law.
+While there, he served as a teaching assistant for the legal writing program.

-Prior to joining the firm, Dr. Gorka was an assistant professor in the Department of Chemistry at the University of Connecticut.
+Prior to joining the firm in 2019, Dr. Gorka was an assistant professor in the Department of Chemistry at the University of Connecticut.
 While there, he led a research laboratory developing dual diagnostic/drug delivery technologies for infectious disease based on small molecule fluorophores and their bioconjugates.

 While working toward his doctorate at Georgetown University, Dr. Gorka elucidated key structure-activity principles governing drug pharmacology and resistance in malaria.
 He also invented multiple cell-based screening protocols for evaluating drug leads that aim to improve predictability by incorporating clinically relevant parameters.

-Dr. Gorka has published 26 peer-reviewed articles, is a named inventor on a patent application and has given numerous invited lectures.
+Dr. Gorka has published 27 peer-reviewed articles, is a named inventor on a patent family and has given numerous invited lectures.

 Selected Publications